 Review the transport safety section (2.7) before proceeding.

-When coupling or uncoupling the trailer to a tow vehicle, the trailer should always be located on a level, dry area that is free of debris and other foreign objects.
+The Wood Chipper should always be located on a level, dry area that is free of debris and other foreign objects.
+When attaching the machine to a tow vehicle, follow this procedure: